The HOPE Group

 The Future is Now – HydrOgen Production from the Earth’s subsurface (HOPE)

 Dr. Yuan is an Assistant Professor in the Department of Petroleum Engineering at Texas Tech University and the Co-Founder and President of The Association of Geological Hydrogen (AGH).
+He was a Matejek Family Faculty Fellow (01/2020 – 10/2025) and now holds the George F. and Joan Watford Energy Professorship (10/2025 – Present).
 He aims to accelerate and secure energy transition by transforming the petroleum industry to a hydrogen supplier that will open a new pathway to significantly reduce clean hydrogen cost, eliminate carbon emission from the source, and reshape the future of both petroleum and hydrogen industries.
-His research areas include carbon-zero in-situ HydrOgen from PEtroleum reservoirs (HOPE), carbon-free natural and stimulated HydrOgen Production from the Earth’s subsurface (HOPE), carbon-negative geologic hydrogen production with CO2 mineralization, CO2 geological storage, and enhanced geothermal recovery.
+His research areas include carbon-zero in-situ HydrOgen production from PEtroleum reservoirs (HOPE), carbon-free natural and stimulated HydrOgen Production from the Earth’s subsurface (HOPE), carbon-negative geologic hydrogen production with CO2 mineralization, CO2 geological storage, and enhanced geothermal recovery.

 Dr. Omar Maiga is a pioneering geologist in natural hydrogen and the world’s first doctoral graduate specializing in natural hydrogen reservoir systems.
 Internationally recognized for his groundbreaking work on the Bourakebougou hydrogen field in Mali — the only confirmed natural hydrogen accumulation to date, with the most dataset available — he earned his PhD with distinction from Sorbonne University and IFP School (IFPEN), in partnership with Hydroma.
-His research significantly advanced the understanding of subsurface natural hydrogen through shedding light on the dynamics and trapping mechanisms.
 He is working on (1) characterizing geologic hydrogen systems in the U.S. and globally, and (2) developing new hydrogen stimulation methods.
+He is a member of AGH Board of Directors.

 Dr. Huan Yang, 10/2024 – Present